-Join Chris Croft for an in-depth discussion in this video Estimating times and adding contingency, part of Gantt Charts Explained.
+Join Chris Croft for an in-depth discussion in this video Estimating times and adding contingency, part of Learning Gantt Charts.

 - It's the critical path that determines the time scale…that you're going to promise to your customer.…So once you've found it…it's a good idea to double check your estimates…on that critical path.…And then, add some contingency…because something will go wrong.…There will be something you didn't think of.…Maybe a task you've forgotten or something changing…in one of the tasks on the critical path.…But how much contingency should you put in?…Well, I would recommend going for halfway…between the average and the worst case,…which makes you 90% safe.…

 Now, don't worry about where this 90% comes from.…There's some maths behind here.…But, if you go halfway between the average…and the worst case you will be 90% safe.…And that means there is just a 10% chance…that you'll end up letting the customer down…by running late.…So, for example, if you have an 11 month project,…and you feel that it could easily go late…by, say, a couple of months, maybe even three or four,…then you need to add on half of the worst case…which is another two months.…

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

 - What is a Gantt chart?